sensu/sensu-docs/content/sensu-go/5.16/api/cluster-role-bindings.md

 #### EXAMPLE {#clusterrolebindingsclusterrolebinding-get-example}

-In the following example, querying the `/clusterrolebindings/:clusterrolebinding` API returns a JSON map that contains the requested [`:clusterrolebinding` definition][1] (in this example, for the `:clusterrolebinding` named `bob-binder`).
+In the following example, querying the `/clusterrolebindings/:clusterrolebinding` API endpoint returns a JSON map that contains the requested [`:clusterrolebinding` definition][1] (in this example, for the `:clusterrolebinding` named `bob-binder`).

 {{< highlight shell >}}
 curl http://127.0.0.1:8080/api/core/v2/clusterrolebindings/bob-binder -H "Authorization: Bearer $SENSU_TOKEN"